 At DiPietro Law Group, PLLC, our divorce and family law attorneys are committed to leveraging our extensive experience, insight, and resources to help clients protect their rights and interests, and make informed decisions about their future.
 With regards to the new tax law and its impact on divorce and spousal support, our firm can help you understand how it may impact your particular situation – whether you are seeking a divorce now, considering one in the future, or wish to pursue a modification of an existing spousal support agreement.

 To speak personally with a member of our team and learn how we may be able to help you, contact us today.
-We proudly serve clients from multiple office locations in Fairfax, Rockville, Washington, DC, and Atlanta.
+We proudly serve clients from multiple office locations in Fairfax, Friendship Heights, Washington, DC, and Atlanta.